 We strategically chose our entrees.
 Chris and I never order the same dish when we go to a restaurant.
 It just doesn’t make sense when we always end up sharing.
 We both want to get to try something else on the menu and are secretly hoping that the other will choose our backup option.

 I devoured every part of this dish.
 The leg meat fell right off the bone with ease and provided another great flavor in addition to the breast.
 The potatoes were delicious, especially when used to scrape up the velvety orange sauce.
-I am not normally a fan of cooked spinach, but even that I are in its entirety.
+I am not normally a fan of cooked spinach, but even that I ate in its entirety.
 I feel confident that I made the right choice in entrees for myself.

 Chris chose the Moroccan braised lamb neck served with harissa and couscous.
 This was my backup entree, so I am glad Chris chose it.
 I think I also ordered his backup entree, meaning we both got everything we wanted.

 Since we were going all out for this meal, we decided to split a dessert.
 We ordered a slice of the French king cake.
-This was a puff pastry with an almond frangipane filling.
-The filling was my favorite part.
+This was a puff pastry with an almond frangipane filling. he filling was my favorite part.
 I am not overly fond of almonds in their whole form, but I love almond flavor.
 The almond flavor shone through in this dessert.
 The puff pastry technically well done.
 Puff pastry itself just doesn’t do much for me.
 I mostly wanted to eat the filling.

 We both thought the plastic crown was a bit over the top.
 It was intended for the person who finds the golden almond inside the cake.
 Chris pushed the almond my way, and even had me put on the crown.
 I wanted Chris to wait to take my picture until I got the puff pastry crumbs off my face, but he clearly did not.

 My final thoughts on this restaurant are that it is exactly what it is designed to be.
 I certainly understand why this restaurant does so much business.
 It is the premier French restaurant in DC, and the food does live up to that reputation.
-I would certainly go back, but not often.
-My stomach just can’t handle all the butter used in French cooking.